DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/publish-teacher-training-courses.md

 ---
 layout: collection
 title: Publish teacher training courses
-description: A service for training providers to publish and manage their training courses
+description: A service for training providers to publish and manage their courses
 related:
   items:
     - text: Prototype